Skip to main content

 This information is displayed for all users.
 However, it is possible to deactivate this feature for the entire platform by simply sending a request to support@elium.com

-At the beginning of the year, the platform offers users the opportunity to see personal and global statistics.
-These statistics allow the users to realize in a positive way their personal impact.
-It's a form of gamification.
+At the beginning of the year, the platform offers users the opportunity to view both personal and global statistics.
+These statistics empower users to recognize their personal impact in a positive way, serving as a form of gamification.

-This suggestion appears in a non-invasive form on the top right column of the platform's home page.
+This suggestion appears in a non-invasive format in the top right column of the platform's home page.

-The panel on the top right with a button to trigger the sequence.
+The panel in the top right with a button to trigger the sequence.

 Once the user clicks on the "Discover" button, a popup appears on the screen.
-The popup is composed of a sequence of three screens showing contribution statistics in a broad sense.
+The popup consists of a sequence of three screens showcasing contribution statistics in a broad sense.

-On this first page, the user is thanked for his role in the platform.
+On this first page, the user is thanked for their role on the platform.
 There are three different roles:

-1. Giver, for users having published at least 10 contents
+1. Giver, for users who have published at least 10 articles.

-2. Socializer, for people who have made at least a total of 20 likes and comments combined
+2. Socializer, for individuals who have made a total of at least 20 likes and comments combined.

-3. Reader, for people who are neither contributor nor socializer
+3. Reader, for users who are neither contributors nor socializers.

-This screen also shows a short explanation of the impact of each role.
+This screen also provides a brief explanation of the impact of each role.

-By clicking on next, the user is taken to the personal statistics screen.
+By clicking "Next," the user is directed to the personal statistics screen.

 Example of the personal statistics screen.

-Depending on his role, he receives different statistics.
+Depending on their role, users receive different statistics.

 Givers receive the following statistics: